mjbots/moteus/docs/getting_started.md

 interactive console to interact with the device using the diagnostic protocol.

+# How position mode works #

+The primary control mode for the moteus controller is an integrated position/velocity controller.
+The semantics of the control command are somewhat unorthodox, so as to be easily amenable to idempotent commands sent from a higher level controller.
+Each command looks
+like:

+ * Position: The desired position *right now* in revolutions
+ * Velocity: The rate at which the desired position changes in revolutions / s
+ * Maximum torque: Never use more than this amount of torque when controlling
+ * Feedforward torque: Give this much extra torque beyond what the normal control loop says
+ * Stop position: If non-special, never move the desired position away from this target.
+ * kp scale: Scale the proportional constant by this factor
+ * kd scale: Scale the derivative constant by this factor

+Additionally, the position may be set as a "special value" (NaN for floating point and the debug interface, maximal negative for integer encodings).
+In that case, the position selected is "wherever you are right now".

+Some limited amount of preprogrammed constant velocity trajectories can be emulated using an unset position and the stop position.
+In that case, the sign of the velocity command is ignored, and is instead selected to point towards the stop position.
+If that is the only command, or that command is repeated indefinitely, it will have the same effect of causing the controller to move to the stop position at a constant velocity.

+A pure velocity mode can be obtained by setting the kp scale to 0 (or permanently so by configuring the kp constant to 0).

 # Initial Configuration #

 There are a few parameters you will likely want to configure early on